5 Healthy Alternatives to Indulgent Snacks (That Actually Satisfy)

 4. Frozen Grapes with Lemon Zest Instead of Sour Candy

-If you love a bright, tangy hit, frozen grapes dusted with fresh lemon zest will blow your mind.
-They’re sweet-tart, icy, and totally natural.
+If you love a bright, tangy hit, frozen grapes dusted with fresh lemon zest will change your snack game.

 5. Nut Butter & Flax Crackers Instead of Buttery Pastries